 MP for Edinburgh North and Leith

-Tracy Gilbert is the Labour and Co-operative MP for Edinburgh North and Leith, elected on 4 July 2024.
-She currently serves on several committees, including the Rare Cancers Bill committee, the Absent Voting (Elections in Scotland and Wales) Bill committee, the International Development Committee, and the Procedure Committee.
+Tracy Gilbert is the Labour (Co-op) MP for Edinburgh North and Leith, first elected in July 2024.
+She serves on several parliamentary committees, including the Rare Cancers Bill, the Absent Voting (Elections in Scotland and Wales) Bill, the International Development Committee and the Procedure Committee.

 Declared financial interests include one entry for visits outside the UK.